junxit/us-congress-bills-112/metadata.md

 - 2012-07-24 — Placed on the Private Calendar, Calendar No. 2.
 - 2012-07-24 — Reported by the Committee on Judiciary.
 H. Rept.
 112-618.
 - 2012-07-24 — Reported by the Committee on Judiciary.
 H. Rept.
 112-618.
+- 2012-12-04 — Considered from the Private Calendar.
+- 2012-12-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-04 — On passage Passed without objection.
+- 2012-12-04 — Passed/agreed to in House: On passage Passed without objection.